Baby sleep patterns by age

 How do baby sleep patterns differ from adult sleep patterns?

-There are 2 different kinds of sleep:
+When you sleep, your body switches between 2 different kinds of sleep:

-- rapid eye movement (REM) sleep — also called 'active' or 'light' sleep
+- Rapid eye movement (REM) sleep — also called 'active' or 'light' sleep

-Adults and adolescents tend to have more non-REM sleep, where they lie still and breathe deeply.
+Adults and adolescents tend to have more NREM sleep, where they lie still and breathe deeply.
+Meanwhile, babies are naturally lighter sleepers.
+They will spend more of their sleeping time in REM sleep.

 In REM sleep, babies may: